YaserShafik/YaserShafik/README.md

 # Hi there! 👋

 ## General Description
-I'm a passionate Backend Developer specialized in Node.js, Express.js, Python, and MongoDB. 💻 My constant motivation to learn and grow is driven by my desire to provide new and engaging content for my students. 📚 I love sharing my knowledge and tech curiosities on social media, fostering a community of learners and tech enthusiasts. 🌐 My curiosity in the tech world keeps me exploring and innovating continuously. 🚀
+I'm a passionate Backend Developer specialized in Node.js, Express.js and MongoDB. 💻 My constant motivation to learn and grow is driven by my desire to provide new and engaging content for my students. 📚 I love sharing my knowledge and tech curiosities on social media, fostering a community of learners and tech enthusiasts. 🌐 My curiosity in the tech world keeps me exploring and innovating continuously. 🚀